 However, because they are water-based, they do not remove humidity from the air.
 Allowing the air to remain humid is the primary reason why many people feel that evaporate coolers don’t work as effectively as air conditioning units.

 Running the air conditioner on an RV’s roof is how most RV boondockers keep cool.
 Keep in mind that most RV air conditioners can only cool down a rig to about 20 degrees F lower than outdoor air temperature.
 If it’s 100 degrees outside, the best you’re going to get is 80 degrees inside.

 To power an air conditioner while boondocking, you’re going to need a generator.
 A typical 15,000 BTU unit will require about 3,500 watts to kickstart, and then about 1,500 watts to keep running.
 You’re going to need a generator that can produce a minimum of 3,500 surge watts, but preferably something larger.
-The alternative is to install a “soft start” on your air conditioning unit.
+The alternative is to install a “soft start” (see it on Amazon) on your air conditioning unit.
 This will force the unit to start up slowly, thus requiring less wattage.
-Read, “How Big of a Generator Do I Need for Boondocking?“

 Gasoline For Your Generator

 And if you choose to buy a generator, you’re going to need to keep a gasoline jug on hand.
 Most gasoline jugs are large enough to hold 5-gallons of fuel.
 This is about 40 pounds of fuel, plus a few extra pounds for the jug.
 Make sure you are capable of lifting that much weight and being able to hold it up for several minutes.
 Otherwise, look at getting a 2 or 3 gallon jug.